-Nick Simpson is a postdoctoral research fellow at the Africa Climate & Development Initiative (ACDI), University of Cape Town.
-He is the Chapter Scientist for Chapter 9 “Africa Climate Change Impacts, Adaptation and Vulnerability” of the 6th Assessment of the Intergovernmental Panel on Climate Change (IPCC).
-Nick’s current research concentrates on the complexity of climate risk, how everyday African’s perceive climate change, energy poverty/access, and security practices at the interface of climate change and conflict.
+Nick Simpson is a postdoctoral research fellow at the African Climate & Development Initiative (ACDI), University of Cape Town.
+Nick’s current research concentrates on the complexity of climate risk, climate change literacy, perception and response, energy access, and security practices at the interface of climate change and conflict.
+He is a Lead author on Chapter 9 “Africa Climate Change Impacts, Adaptation and Vulnerability” of the 6th Assessment of the Intergovernmental Panel on Climate Change (IPCC) and the Lead Author of forthcoming ICAMOS-IPCC-UNESCO White Paper on impacts, risks and vulnerability of heritage from climate change globally.

-Nick's previous research has extended security studies to the governance of new 'Anthropocene' risks/harms.
+Nick's previous research has extended security studies to the governance of new 'Anthropocene' harmscapes.
 This work has extended our understanding of responses to unanticipated and severe Anthropocene events; such as the Cape Town drought.
 Nick was also the first to establish theoretical and practice ready consilience between the capabilities approach and environmental assessment.
-His PhD concentrated on participatory sustainable decision making.
+His PhD concentrated on participatory sustainable decision making and human wellbeing.

 Nick’s research also focuses on the very bottom end of the economic spectrum, aiming to support the creation and improvement of livelihoods and small businesses of those most at environmental and economic risk.
 His work with Tearfund (UK) has identified 'design principles' that inform the conceptualization and evaluation of projects to aid in the replication of emerging sustainability-orientated work for humanitarian NGOs.
 Their latest collaboration concentrates on off-grid low carbon energy and credit solutions in Africa for informal and marginalized communities.